 The investment management agreement became effective on March 6, 2015.
-Unless earlier terminated, the investment management agreement will remain in effect for a period of two years from the date it first becomes effective and will remain in effect from year-to-year thereafter if approved annually by the Board of Directors or by the affirmative vote of the holders of a majority of outstanding voting securities, including, in either case, approval by a majority of the directors who are not interested persons.
+Unless earlier terminated, the investment management agreement will remain in effect for a period of two years from the date it first became effective and will remain in effect from year-to-year thereafter if approved annually by the Board of Directors or by the affirmative vote of the holders of a majority of outstanding voting securities, including, in either case, approval by a majority of the directors who are not interested persons.

-For the three months ended March 31, 2015 and 2014, the Advisor earned \$6,370,630 and \$6,160,619, respectively, in in base management fees under the investment management agreement.
+For the three months ended March 31, 2016 and 2015, the Advisor earned \$5,690,490 and \$6,370,630, respectively, in base management fees under the investment management agreement.